SAINT PAUL’S EPISCOPAL CHURCH

 The church has an extensive collection of medical devices (walkers, shower chairs, etc.) and home health supplies available, free of charge, to members of the parish and community.

-We hope to be a beacon for those who love either choral music as part of their worship or those that are called to ministry through singing in the choir.
+We hope to be an attractive place for those who love either choral music as part of their worship or those that are called to ministry through singing in the choir.
 St. Paul’s recognizes the importance and power of music in the way it supports inspiring worship.
 We have a long tradition of organ and choral music actively supported by the vestry and congregation.
 We enjoy an informal relationship with the University of Kansas School of Music.

-The clergy and organist/choirmaster work together in leadership of music ministry.
-Our choir provides an anthem and sung psalm each week for our 10:30 Choral Eucharist, in addition to hymns and service music.
+The clergy and organist/choirmaster work together in the leadership of music ministry.
+Our choir often provides anthems and sung psalms for our Choral Eucharist, as well as leading the congregation in hymns and service music.
 The choir rehearses weekly through the academic year and sings at Sunday services eleven months of the year.
 Our modest pipe organ supports the choir and congregation, and those instrumentalists who join us on occasion to add variety to our services.

 Our Sunday School currently is divided into two groups: 4-year olds-2nd/3rd Grade and 3rd/4th Grade to 6th Grade.

 The younger children learn Bible stories based on the Godly Play curriculum.
-There are three teachers that rotate teaching and helping in this class.
-At present this class averages 3-7 children each week.
+There are four teachers that rotate teaching and helping in this class.
+At present, classes average 3-7 children each week.

-All St. Paul’s parishioners involved with children have completed the Safeguarding God’s Children training offered by the Diocese.
+All St. Paul’s parishioners involved with children have completed the Safeguarding God’s Children and Safe Church training offered by the Diocese.

 St. Paul’s Episcopal Parish builds and sustains Disciples of Christ through sacramental worship, fellowship and intellectually stimulating Christian education to proclaim the love of Christ and carry out the Parish’s ministry in the Leavenworth community and throughout the World.